EffectOrientedProgramming/book/Chapters/02_Introduction.md

 You build a system as quickly as possible, then begin isolating failure points, finding and fixing bugs until the system is tolerable and can be delivered.

 Over the lifetime of a system, new needs are discovered and the system is adapted to meet those needs.
-Many of these adaptations don’t conform to the original vision and architecture of the system, and will be forced in.
+Many of these adaptations don't conform to the original vision and architecture of the system, and will be forced in.
 Each forced feature degrades the structure and integrity of the system, and makes additional features even harder to force in.
 This degradation is commonly called *technical debt.*
-It’s debt because you are accumulating costs that must be borne by future programmers.
+It's debt because you are accumulating costs that must be borne by future programmers.
 The idea is that you will one day stop adding new features, and pay down the accumulated debt by rewriting the system without adding new features (this is called *refactoring*).

 Often the debt never gets paid down.
 The system eventually becomes un-maintainable.
 It is difficult or even impossible to add new functionality.

-Bruce’s father was a builder and, when people wanted to remodel their house, they would often desire enough changes that it was cheaper and more sensible to tear the house down and start over.
+Bruce's father was a builder and, when people wanted to remodel their house, they would often desire enough changes that it was cheaper and more sensible to tear the house down and start over.
 This point was reached far sooner than the owners imagined.

 For the past generation of languages, it made sense to focus on rapid development.